Exclusives

 • Experience with common Windows Server management tools (implied in the first prerequisite).

-• Basic experience with implementing and managing IaaS services in Microsoft Azure
+• Basic experience in implementing and managing IaaS services in Microsoft Azure.

-• Basic knowledge of Azure Active Directory
+• Basic knowledge of Azure Active Directory.

-• Basic experience with Windows PowerShell
+• Basic experience with Windows PowerShell.

-Exams Characteristics
+Exams features

-• Exams codes: AZ-800 and AZ-801
+• Codes: AZ-800 and AZ-801

 • Duration: 120 minutes each

-• Number of questions: 40 to 60 each
+• Number of Questions: 40 to 60

-• Passing score: 700 out of 1000
+• Passing Score: 700 out of 1000

 • Cost: $0 (included in your training)